How Jut Works

 Acknowledgements

-Jut calculations are made in Google Earth Engine.
-The MERIT digital elevation model is used worldwide excluding Antarctica, which uses GLO-30.
+Jut measurements are made in Google Earth Engine using the MERIT digital elevation model globally except Antarctica, where GLO-30 is used.
 Locations are provided by GeoNames.

 Jut is inspired by the omnidirectional relief and steepness (ORS) / spire measure, developed by Edward Earl and David Metzler for a similar purpose as jut.
 Jut is designed to be easier to understand and use.

-Thank you to individuals on Reddit who have contributed great feedback on making jut more accessible!
+Thank you to individuals on Reddit for contributing great feedback on making jut more accessible!